maulanafeu/ppcd-project/README.md

 # ppcd-project
-expired date detection of a cornet products credit to [vikram-ma](https://github.com/vikram-ma) for the OCR tech. thank you vikram.
+- expired date detection of a cornet products.
+- credit to [vikram-ma](https://github.com/vikram-ma) for the OCR tech. thank you vikram.